raviteja4812023/.Electric-Vehicle-EDA/README.md

 Note: Following is an example of a Racing Bar Plot animation.
 It might take a couple of minutes to render.

-Task 4: Write a Linkedin Post which reflects your work and experience for this project.
-Don’t forget to tag Innomatics Research Labs in your posts.